K3 surfaces and cubic fourfolds with Abelian motive: Fano fourfolds with associated K3 surfaces in or

+\begin{thm} The Chow motive of the Fano fourfold $\mathcal{Q}'$ is finite dimensional, Abelian and contains the transcendental motive $t(S)(1)$. \end{thm}

-\begin{proof} Let $X$ be a smooth cubic fourfold defined by equation (\ref{eqcubic}).
-The three linear forms $L_i$ cut out a projective plane $P:=\{L_1=L_2=L_3=0\}$, that is contained in $X$, hence $X$ belongs to the Hassett divisor $\mathcal{C}_8$, parametrizing cubic fourfolds containing a plane.
-Let $S$ be the K3 surface defined by the intersection of the 3 quadrics $Q_1,Q_2,Q_3$.The quadrics $Q_i$ define a linear system of dimension two $|Q|=\P^2$.
-This projective plane naturally contains a discriminant curve $D$ of degree 6, that parametrizes singular quadrics.
-The curve $D$ defines another K3 surface $T$ which is the minimal resolution of singularities of the double cover of $\P^2$ ramified in $D$.
-The K3 surface $T$ is the moduli of sheaves $\sE$ on $S$ with rank $r=2$, Euler characteristic $\chi=4$ and first Chern class $c_1(\sE)=H$, where $H$ is the primitive polarization of $S$ of degree 8, see \cite{MN}.
-It is a well known result due to Mukai and Orlov saying that two K3 surfaces are derived equivalent if and only if one is a moduli space of stable sheaves on the other, see \cite{Huy1}.
-Therefore the category $D^b(S)$ is equivalent to $D^b(T)$ .
-By \cite{Huy3} the two K3 surfaces $S$ and $T$ have isomorphic motives.
-Therefore the transcendental motives $t_2(S)$ and $t_2(T)$ are isomorphic in $\sM_{rat}(\mathbf{C})$.
+\begin{proof} Let $S$ be the K3 surface defined by the intersection of the 3 quadrics $Q_1,Q_2,Q_3$.
+The quadrics $Q_i$ define a linear system of dimension two $|Q|=\P^2$.
+This projective plane naturally contains the discriminant curve $D$ of degree 6, that parametrizes singular quadrics, and under our genericity hypotheses the sextic is smooth.
+The curve $D$ defines another smooth K3 surface $T$, which is the double cover of $\P^2$ ramified in $D$.

-If we project off $P$, the cubic fourfold $X$ is displayed as (birational to) a quadric surface fibration $\pi: \widetilde{X} \to |Q|\simeq \P^2$.
-Here $\widetilde{X}$ is the blow-up of $X$ along $P$.
-The fibre of $\pi$ over a point $x\in |Q|= \P^2$ is the residual surface of the intersection $\P^3_{<x,P>} \cap X$.
-It is straightforward to see that the discriminant divisor of $\pi$ is once again the sextic curve $D \subset \P^2$.
-The double cover $S' \to \P^2$ branched along $D$ is a (possibily singular) K3 surface, whose minimal desingularization is the K3 surface $T$.
-The motive $h(X)$ has a Chow-K\"unneth decomposition as (2.2).
-By \cite[Sect.3]{Bu} there is an isomorphism $t(X) \simeq t_2(T)(1)$ .
-Therefore the motive $h(X)$ is of Abelian type if and only if $t_2(T)$ is of Abelian type.
-From the isomorphism

-and from \cite{Lat3} we get that $t_2(T)$ is of Abelian type.
-Therefore the motive of $X$ is of Abelian type in $\sM_{rat}(\mathbf{C})$.\end{proof}